 Void.
 Check this box when an error is made on Form W-2 and you are voiding it because you are going to complete a new Form W-2.
 Do not include any amounts shown on "Void" forms in the totals you enter on Form W-3.
-See Corrections on page 20.
+See Corrections.